sottorivalab/nf-fragmentomics/README.md

 Where:

  - `name`: name of the target
  - `source`: source of the target is, in many cases, the enclosing folder of the bed file.
 Different sources will be separated in publish dir.
+This allows the presence of files with the same name but ib different folders (griffin/MYC.bed and jasper/MYC.bed)
  - `bed`: bed file with targets